61 pages 2 hours read

 Overview

-A Fate Inked in Blood (2024) is the first book in Danielle L. Jensen’s Saga of the Unfated series, with the second installment expected in spring of 2025.
-Jensen is the bestselling author of the Malediction and Dark Shores young adult fantasy series and the Bridge Kingdom romance fantasy series.
 Marketed for both adults and new adult readers, A Fate Inked in Blood features Freya, the mortal daughter of the goddess Hlin.
-Torn between duty and desire as she fights to protect her family and her people from power-hungry rulers, Freya undergoes a journey of exploration that exposes the burdens and blessings of free will and condemns exploitation as a means to power.
+Torn between duty and desire as she fights to protect her family and her people from power-hungry rulers, Freya embarks on a journey of exploration that exposes The Tension Between Destiny and Autonomy, The Consequences of Exercising Free Will, and Exploitation as a Means of Acquiring Power.

 Content Warning: Both the source text and this guide feature descriptions of violence, marital coercion and abuse, and attempted suicide.